 The transition from battlefield mom to wave-and-smile-from-the-sidelines mom is not easy.
 I was all up in my kid’s business when they were in high school.
-I checked schoolwork, I proofed papers, I kept track of deadlines and nagged as needed.
+I checked schoolwork, proofed papers, kept track of deadlines, and nagged as needed.
 I coordinated activities and advised them on their extracurriculars.

-I kept a short leash and when needed, monitored and tracked my kids.
+I kept a short leash and monitored and tracked my kids when needed.
 And for better or worse, I helped manage the college application process.
-Yes, they did all the work, but I micromanaged and hovered over their shoulder.
+They did all the work, but I micromanaged and hovered over their shoulder.
 I was proud to be a helicopter mom.

 But once they left the nest, I knew what I needed to do: Shut.
 It.
 Down.

 After all, I had done my job and done it well.
 They were wonderful individuals that any parent would be proud of.
 As each left home, I knew they were ready for the next phase of their lives and ready to become independent, responsible adults.
-They could not do that if I was doing it for them.
-To become adults, I had to treat them like adults and let them be fully responsible for themselves.
+They could not do that if I were doing it for them.
+To become adults, I had to treat them like adults and let them be fully responsible.

 And so, as my youngest daughter left for her first semester of college, I stepped back.
 I cut the umbilical cord.
 I untied the apron strings.
 I let go of the leash.
 I landed the damn helicopter.